barondandi/install-omv/README.md

 ```

 The array is rebuilding to a RAID6 level array.
 Notice that the number of RAID devices is now 4, RAID level is 6.
-It also gives an estimation of the completion time (around 13 days -18633 minutes-).
+It also gives an estimation of the completion time (_around **13 days** -18633 minutes-_).

 The next step is to wait until the rebuild is complete.

-> NOTE: If during this time you need to power down the NAS, there should be no issues if you do it with an ordered shutdown.
-I did it and when I restarted, the rebuild process continued at the point where it had left (though I had read that it might restart from the beginning).

 Verify the status of the array.